PrincetonCS-UCA/codepost-powertools/docs/source/usage.rst

      The `codepost_powertools` package on the command line.

-Please see the CLI documentation page for more information.
+Please see :doc:`cli` for more information.

 Importing in Scripts
 --------------------